-The scope of the EMP must ensure that the objectives outlined in Section 5 will be addressed, and is principally determined by the key documentation related to the EIA process, notably the Final EIR, the Framework EMP and the Environmental Authorisation (once received).
+The scope of the EMP must ensure that the objectives outlined in Section 5 will be addressed, and is principally determined by the key documentation related to the EIA process, notably the Final EIR, the Framework EMP, the Environmental Authorisation (23 April 2010) and the Appeal Decision (24 October 2010).
 A brief overview of the key issues raised in each of these documents is provided below.